seahorn/crab/README.md

 - [SeaHorn](https://github.com/seahorn) is a verification framework
 that uses Crab-Llvm to supply invariants to the back-end solvers.

-# Licensing #

-Crab is currently under a licensing process.
-Meanwhile, Crab cannot be publicly distributed.

-Ikos is distributed under NASA Open Source Agreement (NOSA) Version 1.3 or later.
-See [Ikos_LICENSE.pdf](Ikos_LICENSE.pdf) for details.

 # Publications #

 - "An Abstract Domain of Uninterpreted Functions" [(PDF)](http://www.clip.dia.fi.upm.es/~jorge/docs/terms-vmcai16.pdf).
 VMCAI'16.